-Students who are not meeting SAP requirements are no longer eligible to receive financial aid at any UW Colleges campus.
+Students who are not meeting SAP are no longer eligible to receive financial aid at any UW Colleges campus.
 Students may appeal their SAP status, addressing extenuating circumstances and changes being made to ensure that SAP standards will be met in the future, via the appeal process defined below.
-If the appeal is approved, aid eligibility is reestablished for the following term.
+If the appeal is approved, aid eligibility is reestablished.
 Subsequent SAP assessments will determine aid eligibility for additional terms.